deejaygraham/sketchnoting-for-developers/draft.md

 A big part of sketchnoting is making your writing look better than normal (if you're anything like me).
-Bad handwriting? writing block capitals will slow you down and improve your handwriting with practice Write like you are drawing - more appreciation for typography.
+Bad handwriting? writing block capitals will slow you down and improve your handwriting with practice Write like you are drawing, create each letter as it's own set of curves and lines.  more appreciation for typography.

-Like in HTML coding, using text size and boldness, framing etc. to show relative importance according to text size, placement and font - bold block capitals, script, lower case?

-Practice several types of well type - block capitals, lower case, script, 3d when you get more ambitious.
+It's good to practice several types of well type -

-lowercase most often
-ALL CAPS
+block capitals,
-and double all caps
+double caps,
-Shadow
-Script (not often)
+lower case,
+script (occasionally),
+3d when you get more ambitious. outline or boxed

 # Type Errors